-Available in 9 individual sizes.
+eGolfRings are available in 9 individual sizes.
+The size is the diameter of the ring.
 You may also buy them in bulk or as sets.
 You can see the white set here or the yellow set here.

-eGolfRings range in size from 9-inches to 12' in diameter and are the perfect way to focus your putting and short game practice sessions.
-The traditional way to start is to get an 18-inch (diameter) landing target ring along with a 6-foot (diameter) scoring zone ring.
-Below are the sizes with a brief explanation of each.
+eGolfRings golf target rings range in size from 9-inches to 12' in diameter and are the perfect way to focus your putting and short game practice sessions.
+The traditional way to start is to get an 18-inch (diameter) landing golf target ring along with a 6-foot (diameter) scoring zone ring.
+Below are the golf target ring sizes with a brief explanation of each:

 - 9-inch ring.
 This is a precision spot target for chipping practice or may be used for putting distance control if you are trying to die the ball into the hole.
 Available in white.

 - 3-foot ring.
 Part of the white eGolfRing set, this would be the small inner ring if you are using white rings.
 Available in white.

 - 4-foot ring.
 Part of the yellow eGolfRing set.
-Recommended as a real challenge if you can already hit it in the 6-foot ring.
+Recommended as a real challenge if you can already hit it in the 6-foot golf target ring.
 Available in yellow.

 - 6-foot ring.
-This is the magic ring size and a must have for practicing chip and pitch shots.
+This is the magic golf target ring size and a must have for practicing chip and pitch shots.
 The eGolfRings started with the idea that if you can get your ball inside a 6' ring, that leaves you 3' or less for your putt, which statistically most players can make.
 Whatever you choose, this is one ring size you don't want to miss.
 Available in white and yellow.

 - 8-foot ring.
 For beginning to intermediate players trying to work their way down to getting the ball inside the 6-foot ring, this 8' diameter ring provides a moderate challenge and is good as an outer zone if you are doing a point system for scoring your shots.
 Available in yellow.